Survivor Series (1999): Storylines

-At No Mercy, the Hardy Boyz (Matt Hardy and Jeff Hardy) defeated Edge and Christian in a Ladder match, which was the final round match in a tournament for the managerial services of Terri Runnels and a prize of $100,000.
+At No Mercy, the Hardy Boyz (Matt Hardy and Jeff Hardy) defeated Edge & Christian in a Ladder match, which was the final round match in a tournament for the managerial services of Terri Runnels and a prize of $100,000.
 On the October 18 episode of Raw is War, New Brood disbanded their relationship with Gangrel's New Brood stable, turning face in the process, and formed an alliance with their former enemies, Edge and Christian.
 The Holly Cousins defended the WWF Tag Team Championship against the Hardy Boyz on the October 21 episode of SmackDown and against Edge and Christian on the October 25 episode of Raw is War.
-In the latter match, Too Cool (Grand Master Sexay and Scotty Too Hotty) interfered, costing Edge and Christian the victory.
+In the latter match, Too Cool (Grand Master Sexay and Scotty 2 Hotty) interfered, costing Edge and Christian the victory.
 The Hardy Boyz came out to rescue Edge and Christian and the four wrestlers cleared the ring of Too Cool and Hollys.
 As a result, the teams of Edge and Christian and Hardy Boyz began a rivalry with Too Cool and Hollys, as the four teams battled each other in several tag team matches and standard wrestling matches, leading to a Survivor Series match at Survivor Series.

-On the October 18 episode of Raw is War, The Headbangers (Mosh and Thrasher) distracted The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) during their match against X-Pac and Kane, costing the Dudley Boyz the match.
+On the October 18 episode of Raw is War, The Headbangers (Mosh and Thrasher) distracted the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) during their match against X-Pac and Kane, costing the Dudley Boyz the match.
 On the October 25 episode of Raw is War, Dudley Boyz made fun of The Godfather's hos for being attacked by Viscera, after Viscera defeated Godfather in a "Winner Takes Hos" match.
 The following week on Raw is War, The Headbangers defeated Dudley Boyz in a tag team match.
 On the November 11 episode of SmackDown, Dudley Boyz defeated Godfather and D'Lo Brown.
 It led to a Survivor Series match pitting Dudley Boyz and Acolytes Protection Agency (Faarooq and Bradshaw) against Headbangers, Godfather and Brown.

 At No Mercy, X-Pac defeated Kane, Faarooq and Bradshaw in a Four Corners Elimination match.
 As a result of losing to X-Pac, Kane started showing jealousy towards X-Pac and their team started to break up.
 On the October 28 episode of SmackDown, X-Pac betrayed Kane during a tag team match against Dudley Boyz by low blowing Kane and allowing Dudley Boyz to pin Kane for the win.
 After the match, X-Pac proclaimed that Kane did not deserve to be a member of D-Generation X, a faction that X-Pac was a part of during that time.
 On the November 1 episode of Raw is War, the entirety of DX attacked Kane during a match between Kane and X-Pac.
 This led to a match between Kane and X-Pac at Survivor Series.